splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-systemd-general.md

 # Setup

-* Create a systemd unit file use to start the container with the host os. ``/lib/systemd/system/sc4s.service``
+* Create a systemd unit file use to start the container with the host os.

-*NOTE*: Replace the URL and HEC tokens with the appropriate values for our environment
+``sudo vi /lib/systemd/system/sc4s.service``

+Enter insert mode and paste the following

 ```ini
 [Unit]